jayesnc2512/GeoGuard/README.md

 ### How to Setup Locally

 ### Modules
+#### 1. Camera Registration Module:
+- Enrollment of cameras and data storage.
+- Administration of geotagged data.

+#### 2. Module for Geotagging:
+- Using the Google Maps API to geotag the approved camera area and introduction.
+- Interactive map will help the Control center module to strategically plan the layout to avoid any casualties.

+#### 3. Object Detection and failure detection:
+- Analysis of video streams from registered cameras.
+- Identification of specific objects using deep learning and object detection.
+- Detection of camera failures.

+#### 4. Alerting:
+- Real-time communication and alert generation based on detected objects.
+- Notification of camera failures to the Owner and Control Center.

+#### 5. Command and Control Center Module:
+- Confirmation of camera registration and alert subscription.
+- Map-based interface for displaying alerts and camera locations.
+- Interface for contacting camera owners, requesting access to video footage, and dispatching police units.
+- Reception and processing of alerts from the Object Detection and Failure Detection Module.

 ### Goals to achieve
 - **Planning on switching to SQL based database for better scalability**